 Widely considered as the best adaption of the Charles Dickens tale, the story is very traditional and true to the original novella, bar a few minor creative changes.
-This iconic version see’s Alastair Sim take on the role as Ebenezer Scrooge.
+This iconic version sees Alastair Sim take on the role of Ebenezer Scrooge.
 Sim’s haunting and emotive performance as Scrooge is remarkable, a truly outstanding role that he makes his own.
 For many, he is THE Ebenezer Scrooge.
-One of the most fascinating aspects to Sim’s performance was his eyes.
+One of the most fascinating aspects of Sim’s performance was his eyes.
 He is able to unnerve you at times, but during the film’s final act those haunting, expressive eyes fill the screen with unprecedented warmth.

 2 – The Muppets Christmas Carol (1992)

 For many of us, it just isn’t Christmas without watching The Muppets Christmas Carol.
 Following the death of Jim Henson, his son Brian made his directorial debut with The Muppets Christmas Carol.
 Despite a large majority of the cast beings puppets, with added comedy and musical numbers, the story does follow very closely to the source material.
-For many children this was their introduction to the story of A Christmas Carol, as it was mine when I was a child.
-As this was my first entry in to the story, I was confused when I watched my next version as there was only one Jacob Marley!
+For many children, this was their introduction to the story of A Christmas Carol, as it was mine when I was a child.
+As this was my first entry into the story, I was confused when I watched my next version as there was only one Jacob Marley!
 While mainly aimed at children, there is plenty of classic Muppets adult humour in there for good measure, and with the Ghost of Christmas Yet to Come, some darker moments amongst the warmth and the songs.

 1 – A Christmas Carol (1999)

 A controversial pick for number one?
 But if you haven’t seen it then I am confident that a can justify its place in this top five.
-This made-for-TV movie sees Patrick Stewart as Ebenezer Scrooge and Richard E. Grant as Bob Cratchit, who are not only perfectly cast but who also have a great on-screen chemistry.
+This made-for-TV movie sees Patrick Stewart as Ebenezer Scrooge and Richard E. Grant as Bob Cratchit, who is not only perfectly cast but who also have great on-screen chemistry.

 This traditional adaption ticks all the boxes with everything you could want from A Christmas Carol.
 It manages to perfectly blend the warmth and the darker moments of the story, while at the same time gives a refreshing gloss to this well-known tale.